Details

 One of the things that made me disappointed is how this movie was just a horror, while the original story was clearly a psychological horror.
 Yu was not this guy who from the start we can see has some issue, and we are just waiting for him to finally snap.
 Yu was just a normal guy that was driven mad by the environment.

-Because there was far less focus on Kirishima compared to his character in the korean version, he never had this unnerving presence.
-He did not feel like a psychopathic wolf in the sheep clothing, he was just full on psycho.
+Because there was far less focus on Kirishima compared to his character in the Korean version, he never had this unnerving presence.
+He did not feel like a psychopathic wolf in sheep clothing, he was just full on psycho.
 Him and Yu also barely shared the screen, so the movie more or less completely skipped the depth of their relationship, dynamics and how they affected each other.

 Overall, it's the type of movie you kind of enjoy, but there is nothing really unique about it so you will forget it in a week.